• Skip to primary navigation

 Units Scale

-• 1 cup of unsweetened almond milk or soy milk
+• 1 cup of unsweetened soy milk (or desire plant milk)

-• 1 Tbsp apple cider vinegar (you can also use white vinegar or lemon juice)
+• 1 Tbsp white vinegar or lemon juice (can sub apple cider vinegar)

 Instructions